-Chairperson: Nassar, Anwar Professors: Bazi, Toni; Ghazeeri, Ghina; Hannoun, Antoine; Karam, Karam: Khalil, Ali (Clinical); Nassar, Anwar; Usta, Ihab Associate Professor: Chamsy, Dina Assistant Professors: Abdallah, Reem; Adra, Abdallah; Aswad, Naji (Clinical); El Khoury, Nabil; Hobeika, Elie Clinical Associates: Atallah, Sandrine; El Kak, Faysal; Malas, Salah; Yared; Georges
+Chairperson Nassar, Anwar Professors Bazi, Toni; Ghazeeri, Ghina; Hannoun, Antoine; Karam, Karam: Khalil, Ali (Clinical); Nassar, Anwar; Usta, Ihab Associate Professors Chamsy, Dina; Hobeika, Elie Assistant Professors Abdallah, Reem; Adra, Abdallah; Aswad, Naji (Clinical); El Khoury, Nabil Clinical Associates Atallah, Sandrine; El Kak, Faysal; Malas, Salah; El Hajjar Charlotte Adjunct Professor Awwad, Johnny

 The Department of Obstetrics and Gynecology offers clinical clerkships and specialty electives to medical students.
 It also offers clinical postgraduate training to MD graduates.
 The residency program is a four-year specialty training in obstetrics and gynecology.
 A minimum of four categorical postgraduate year 1 (PGY1) students are accepted yearly.
 All residents sit for a yearly examination of the Council for Resident Education in Obstetrics and Gynecology administered by the American College of Obstetrics and Gynecology.
 The Program is ACGME-I accredited and is recognized by the Arab Board of Medical Specialties.
-The Department of Obstetrics and Gynecology has initiated a 2-year fellowship program in Reproductive Endocrinology and Infertility as of June 2014.
-One fellow is accepted every vear.
+The Department of Obstetrics and Gynecology has initiated a 3-year fellowship program in reproductive endocrinology and infertility as of June 2014.
+One fellow is accepted every year.

-OBGY 247 Clinical Clerkship 47-360.
+OBGY 247 Clinical Clerkship 47-360

-A clerkship is offered to third year medical students consisting of seminars in normal and abnormal obstetrics and gynecology, weekly grand rounds, monthly special grand rounds, and a clinical clerkship divided into delivery suite, gynecological service and outpatient clinics.
-Other activities include specialty clinics in reproductive endocrinology and infertility, family planning, gynecologic oncology, maternal fetal medicine and urogynecology.
+A clerkship is offered to third year students consisting of daily seminars in normal and abnormal obstetrics and gynecology, weekly grand rounds and a clinical clerkship in the delivery suite, hospital wards, and outpatient clinics.
+Other activities include specialty clinics in reproductive endocrinology and infertility, family planning, gynecologic oncology, maternal fetal medicine, and urogynecology.
 Eight weeks.

-OBGY 248 Elective in Obstetrics and Gynecology 0.180-360.
+OBGY 248 Elective in Obstetrics and Gynecology 0.180-360

-Exposure to selected general obstetrics and gynecology or subspecialties in the field, offered to third- and fourth-year medical students.
+Exposure to selected general obstetrics and gynecology or subspecialties in the field. offered to third and fourth year medical students.
 Two to four weeks.